Loading...

 Our Story

-When I started programming (not going to say when that was 😉), I primarily worked on shopping cart, lead generation, email and text-message marketing software.
+When I started my career in programming, I primarily worked on shopping cart, lead generation and email marketing software and loved it.

-One of the products I was hired to build was eventually pitched TO local businesses, but it wasn't really built FOR local businesses.
+Back in 2010, one of the lead-generation software products I was hired to build was pitched TO local businesses, but it wasn't really built FOR local businesses.

-After moving on from that project I thought I could build something much better on my own.
+Well, after moving on from that project I thought I could build something much better on my own and decided to give it a try.

 USPS Every Door Direct Mail was new at that time, and I thought, what if I could get many different local businesses to go together, split up an EDDM flyer, and share in the mailing costs?

-So I built a system for that, went out and got businesses to advertise and mailed out my first 11x17, folded-in-half direct mail flyer:
+So I built a system for that, went out and got businesses to advertise and mailed out my first 11x17, folded-in-half direct mail flyer.
+I was very proud of my accomplishment!

-Just kidding!
-That's not how it worked out.
-The redemptions weren't the greatest.
-Also, it was difficult to get a lot of businesses together, all at once.
+Unfortunately it flopped.
+There weren't very many coupon redemptions.
+Also, it was difficult to get a lot of businesses together, all at once, in order to complete and mail the flyer.

-I share that story not just because it was the beginning of my venture into local business marketing, but also to say that things don't always work out the way you had originally intended, even after pouring your heart and soul into it.
+I share that not just because it was the beginning of my venture into local business marketing, but also to admit a lesson I learned firsthand: Things don't always work out the way you had originally intended, even after pouring your heart and soul into it.

 Refocused Attention Online

-But through that process I learned a lot and decided to focus my attention on the online opportunities.
+But through that process I learned a lot and decided to focus my attention on the online opportunities that my software development skills could provide.

 I started to grow a community of other marketers who had taken notice of my software and shared a common interest in local business marketing.